 It is incredibly painful and heartbreaking when you realize that the person you love is hostile towards you.
 Especially when we know that we deserve to be treated with dignity and respect.
 You want to help your partner understand that there is a better way to talk with you, but instead they insist on controlling and dominating everyone and everything around them.
 The harsh reality is that verbal abuse is a violation of our trust and emotional safety.
 In order to make lasting changes in your partner, it is critical that you learn how to recognize, and respond to, the cycle of verbal abuse.

 The cycle begins with a loud verbal explosion, yelling, screaming, accusations, verbal harassment, needling, or threats of abandonment.
 “You’re lucky I put up with you.
 No one else would tolerate what I do.
 If you don’t shape up, I’m going to dump your sorry ass, you loser!”
 Meanwhile, he/she the one behaving like a lunatic.
 He/She is not going to leave you.
 It’s an empty threat.
 You should be so lucky.
 However, one of the effects of emotional abuse is that you believe his/her nonsense and actually fear being abandoned.

-Step 2: Let’s be Friends
+Step 2: Promises to be Better

 Next, a period of remorse, rationalizations and/or excuses follows.
 He/She will either: